Does Appraisal Toll the Statute of Limitations?

 Legal Disclaimer

 This article is provided for general educational purposes only and does not constitute legal advice.
-The interplay between appraisal and the statute of limitations involves complex and unsettled legal questions that depend on the specific facts of your claim, the language of your policy, and the current state of California case law.
+While the published California Court of Appeal authority is consistent in declining to extend equitable tolling beyond the Prudential-LMI notice-to-denial window, application to any specific claim still depends on the facts, the policy language, and the procedural posture.
 Consult a licensed attorney experienced in California insurance litigation for advice about your specific situation.
 If your suit limitation deadline is approaching, seek legal counsel immediately — missing the deadline is irreversible.

 Written by Leland Coontz, licensed California Public Adjuster